novelys/paiementcic/README.markdown

   The form generated is populated with hidden fields that will be sent to the bank gateway

-    # :button_text and :button_class are optionnal, us them for style cutomization if needed
+    # :button_text and :button_class are optionnal, use them for style cutomization if needed
     = paiement_cic_form(@request, :button_text => 'Payer', :button_class => 'btn btn-pink')

 ### Now, listen back to the Bank transaction result :